stephendavid77/CalMind/README.md

 ### 2. Install Dependencies

-Dependencies will be automatically installed when you run the application using the provided `run.sh` script.
+The dependencies are listed in `requirements.txt` and will be installed automatically by the `run_standalone.sh` and `run_webapp.sh` scripts.

 ### 3. Configuration (`config.yaml`)